Metcalf was the representative for Washington’s 2nd congressional district and was a Republican. He served from 1995 to 2000.

-Each dot in the chart below was a member of the House of Representatives in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Metcalf is shown as a purple triangle. (analysis methodology)
+Metcalf is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2000 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Metcalf was the primary sponsor of 2 bills that were enacted: